Shopping used to be easy, you know. If you needed something new, you just went to the best local manufacturer for a recommendation.

-Microwave Drawers have a lot of personal significance to me, as our review of them is one of the first articles which really started this website.
+Microwave Drawers have a lot of personal significance to me, as our review of the best drawer microwaves is one of the first articles which really started this website.

 These microwaves are embedded into kitchen cabinets as drawers.
 They open by sliding the drawer out and in, rather than a swinging door.
 Since they’re embedded (typically sitting flush with your cabinets), they save a ton of space.
 Their plug is much easier to keep hidden, too.